ahmdx/Robin/README.md

 `Robin` is preset to allow 60 notifications to be scheduled by iOS.
 The remaining four slots are kept for the app-defined notifications.
 These free slots are currently not handled by `Robin`; if you use `Robin` to utilize these slots, the notifications will be discarded.
 To change the maximum allowed, just update `Robin.maximumAllowedNotifications`.

-`Robin` can handle multiple notifications, having the same identifier, scheduled on iOS versions prior to iOS 10 only.
-Scheduling multiple notifications with the same identifier on iOS 10+ is not allowed.
+`Robin` currently can't handle multiple notifications with the same identifier.
+Support for grouping notifications under the same identifier is coming soon.

 ## Author